trimstray/nginx-admins-handbook/doc/RULES.md

   > The truth is (if we talk about `RSA`), the industry/community are split on this topic.
 I am in the "_use 2048, because 4096 gives us almost nothing, while costing us quite a lot_" camp myself.

   > Advisories recommend 2048-bit for `RSA` (or 256-bit for `ECC`) keys at the moment.
 Security experts are projecting that 2048 bits will be sufficient for commercial use until around the year 2030 (as per [NIST](https://www.keylength.com/en/4/)).
 US National Security Agency (NSA) requires all Top Secret files and documents to be encrypted with 384-bit `ECC` keys (7680-bit `RSA` key).
+Also, due to security reason, the latest [CA/Browser forum - Baseline Requirements](https://cabforum.org/wp-content/uploads/CA-Browser-Forum-BR-1.6.7.pdf) <sup>[pdf]</sup> forum and IST advises to use 2048-bit RSA key for subscriber certificates/keys.
 On the other hand, the latest version of [FIPS-186](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf) <sup>[pdf]</sup> say the U.S. Federal Government generate (and use) digital signatures with 1024, 2048, or 3072 bit key lengths.

   > Recommendations of the European Payments Council ([EPC342-08 v8.0](https://www.europeanpaymentscouncil.eu/sites/default/files/kb/file/2019-01/EPC342-08%20v8.0%20Guidelines%20on%20cryptographic%20algorithms%20usage%20and%20key%20management.pdf) <sup>[pdf]</sup>) say you should avoid using 1024-bit RSA keys and 160-bit ECC keys for new applications unless for short term low value protection (e.g. ephemeral authentication for single devices).
 EPC also recommend to use at least 2048-bit RSA or 224-bit ECC for medium term (e.g. 10 year) protection.
 They classify `SHA-1`, `RSA` moduli with 1024 bits, `ECC` keys of 160 bits as suitable for legacy use (but I no longer believe `SHA-1` is suitable for legacy use).